xaviermonin/Kal-El-specs/R1/Functional/Keylogger/Keylogger-functional-requirement-specifications.md

 ### Configuration

 The *Computer's owner* run the keylogger from the original binary or installation path, the keylogger configuration window appears.
+This windows also appears when `<Ctrl><Shift>KAL-EL</Shift><Ctrl>` is pressed.

+In the configuration window, the *Computer's owner* can enable/disable the startup run and uninstall the keylogger (see *Uninstall* use case)

 ## Data collector